Get Details About Viticulture and Enology Program

-If you're looking to explore the science of grape growing and winemaking and gain the knowledge and skills you definitely need to pursue a career in winemaking!
+Suppose you're looking to explore the science of grape growing and winemaking and gain the knowledge and skills you need to pursue a career in winemaking!
 The program is structured to provide you with the technological and entrepreneurship skills needed to operate a productive and environmentally sound vineyard or vineyard.

 The curriculum seeks to provide students with an excellent technical understanding of wine-growing or wine-growing through the acquisition of specific and consistent knowledge of wine-growing and wine-growing as well as industry-relevant skills.
 This program draws on students ' previous or significant industry knowledge by concentrating on science, technological and administrative skills.

-Basic eligibility criteria to pursue Viticulture and Enology program is:
+Essential eligibility criteria to pursue Viticulture and Enology program is: